stevenstefanov/portfolio-1.0/README.md

 ## Background

 My goal at the end of this bootcamp is to get a position as a junior software developer.
 This project will help me set up the foundation for my portfolio.
-As the course progresses and my knowledge is expanding, I would like ot build upon this portfolio and add my actual projects to be displayed there.
+As the course progresses and my knowledge is expanding, I would like to build upon this portfolio and add my actual projects to be displayed there.

 ## Challenges